Ronald Ross: Legacy

-A small memorial on the walls of SSKM Hospital, Calcutta commemorates Ross' discovery.
+A small memorial on the walls of SSKM Hospital, Calcutta commemorates Ross's discovery.
 The memorial was unveiled by Ross himself, in the presence of Lord Lytton, on 7 January 1927.
 The laboratory where Ross worked has been transferred into a malaria clinic named after him.
 There is also a plaque on the outer wall.

 Sir Ronald Ross is one of 23 names to feature on the frieze of London School of Hygiene & Tropical Medicine, pioneers chosen for their contributions to public health.

 A novel, The Calcutta Chromosome by Amitav Ghosh, published in 1995 is based on the life of Ross in Calcutta.

+Sir Ronald Ross Institute of Parasitology is the building in Begumpet where Ross made the discovery that malaria was transmitted by the female anopheles mosquito on 20 August.
+20 August later came to known as the World Mosquito Day.
+The lab has been transformed into a small museum exhibiting photos of Ross and his family.
+Various charts and diagrams explain Ross' work on malaria and its transmission.